deepset-ai/haystack-integrations/integrations/anthropic.md

 ### Usage

-Based on your use case, you can choose between `AnthropicGenerator` or `AnthropicChatGenerator` to work with Anthropic models.
-Learn more about the difference, visit the [Generators vs Chat Generators](https://docs.haystack.deepset.ai/docs/generators-vs-chat-generators) guide.
+Based on your use case, you can choose between [`AnthropicGenerator`](https://docs.haystack.deepset.ai/docs/anthropicgenerator) or [`AnthropicChatGenerator`](https://docs.haystack.deepset.ai/docs/anthropicchatgenerator) to work with Anthropic models.
+To learn more about the difference, visit the [Generators vs Chat Generators](https://docs.haystack.deepset.ai/docs/generators-vs-chat-generators) guide.
 Before using, make sure to set the `ANTHROPIC_API_KEY` environment variable.

 #### Using `AnthropicChatGenerator`